-- To apply for the 2017 UBC SoEL Program Cohort, first contact the Dean of your Faculty to express your interest to apply/be nominated.
+- To apply for the online/blended 2019 [May-August] UBC Faculty SoEL Program Cohort, first contact the Dean of your Faculty to express your interest to apply/be nominated.
 Some Faculties have internal application procedures – please check with your Dean’s Office.

-- In addition to notifying your Faculty, UBC faculty members applying for the 2017-18 UBC SoEL Program Cohort must submit an online application form before April 28th noon deadline.
-Faculty Nominations/Applications for the 2017-18 UBC SoEL Cohort is now closed.
+- In addition to notifying your Dean’s Office, UBC faculty members applying for the 2019 [May-August] UBC Faculty SoEL Program Cohort must submit an online application form before the deadline on March 15th, 2019 – 12PM.

-Please contact Professor Harry Hubball for enquiries about the 2017 UBC Faculty SoEL Program Cohort.
+Please contact Professor Harry Hubball for inquiries about the [May-August] 2019 UBC Faculty SoEL Program Cohort.

 - Begin to construct an Educational Leadership Dossier (e.g., 1-page for the following: introductory statement; philosophy statement; statement of impact; methodology employed to assess effectiveness and goals for further development).

 - Start to focus on a potential investigative area of your educational leadership practice (e.g., analysis of program or pedagogical context; rigorous and systematic development, implementation or evaluation of educational innovation).
 Examine the SoEL literature in your discipline and/or higher education with respect to the potential investigative area of your educational leadership practice (as well as potential peer reviewed journals/forums to disseminate your SoEL initiative).